 If your IR message is not cohesive with your company's overall message to customers, shareholders will view your company as disjointed or siloed.

 You're offering best-in-class products and services and delivering ROI for your shareholders.
 For your IR website to deliver those same results, you need a truly seamless user experience with the rest of your website.

-Your IR website is a reflection of your company's overall message.
-Companies should put as much thought and consideration into creating an informative and concise IR site as they do any other messaging.
-For better or worse, investors will make assumptions about your company based on how you present your IR message.
-You should ensure you're putting your best foot forward.
+Your IR website is a reflection of your company's overall message and one of the best channels for communicating your initiatives to investors, analysts, media and the general public with transparency and consistency.
+It requires putting as much thought and consideration as any other initiative – perhaps even more so, as investors will make assumptions about your company based on how you present your IR message.

 That puts a lot of pressure on IR professionals, who are already juggling multiple priorities and may not be as versed in website creation and maintenance.
 That’s where having a trusted partner like Cision comes in to do the heavy lifting.